How to Manage the Transition to a Special Needs School: A Panel Discussion

 As a parent, you know your child best, and you know when something isn't right.
 What to do when your toddler isn't meeting normal developmental milestones, or when your child is struggling in a school setting?
 It can feel overwhelming, but an action plan can help minimize stress and demystify the special education process.
-Join us for a panel discussion featuring neuropsychologists and special needs law experts.
+Join us for a panel discussion featuring special needs law experts and a neuropsychologist.
 Along with our panel, Parents League Special Needs Advisors, Chantal Aflalo and Laura Mazzaro will answer questions and provide guidance and information to help you launch your child on the path to success.
 This panel discussion marks the beginning of our five-day Special Needs School Virtual Fair running Monday through Friday, January 31 through February 4, 2022.

 Gregory Cangiano, Skyer Law